twknab/mean_hike/readme.md

 	+ Check for session with all important API routes, and send back to homepage if not valid (HIGH priority)

+	+ Regex patterns work for non-english names and places.

 	+ (Later) Allow User to Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own) (HIGH priority)

 	+ Fix dashboard mobile issues -- buttons do not have margin/padding when collapsed (HIGH priority).